-Benefits of Using Salicylic Acid With Benzoyl Peroxide
+The Benefits of Using Salicylic Acid and Benzoyl Peroxide

-Salicylic acid and benzoyl peroxide can be a great combination of active ingredients to help you get rid of acne in a fairly short time.
+Salicylic acid and benzoyl peroxide can be a great combination of active ingredients for reducing the severity of acne.

-Both are strong ingredients with specific actions that complement each other on the acne-fighting journey.
+The two ingredients have specific actions that complement each other on the acne-fighting journey.

 Salicylic acid will dissolve the gunk that’s preventing your natural oil from flowing freely through the pores.
-At the same time, benzoyl peroxide will infuse the clogged passages with oxygen and give it a good antibacterial boost while destroying the acne-causing bacteria’s place of living.
+At the same time, benzoyl peroxide will infuse the clogged passages with oxygen and provide an antibacterial boost while destroying the acne-causing bacteria’s preferred living environment.